White House doctor withdraws bid for US cabinet job - Journal du Cameroun

 His withdrawal came just a day after he indicated that he would fight on, telling reporters his surprise nomination was “still moving ahead as planned.”

-Trump told Fox News he had seen the writing on the wall, but defended Jackson, saying he would have done a “great job.”
+Trump told Fox News early Thursday that he had seen the writing on the wall, but defended Jackson, saying he would have done a “great job.”

-“He’s a great man, and he got treated very, very unfairly,” Trump later said.
+“He’s a great man, and he got treated very, very unfairly,” Trump said later in the day.

 The president’s daughter Ivanka also came to Jackson’s defense and indicated that he would stay on in his current job, writing on Twitter: “We… look forward to continuing to see his warm smile each day at the White House!”